deep-entertainment/safehouse/design/Safe House - Game Design Document.md

 > *CALVIN*
 >
-> You should've just be scared enough to cancel your testimony.
+> You should've just been scared enough to cancel your testimony.
 That was the plan.

 *CALVIN* points his gun at *MARJORIE*.